Viserio Cooldowns API

 Feature requests

-v1 is deliberately small.
+v1 covers the essentials.
 If you need something it does not do yet, tell us in Discord and ask for Penkek.
 Say what you are building and what you need next.

-v1 is read-only and offered as-is, with no uptime promise.
-It is rate limited and can be throttled or switched off to protect the site.
+The API is offered as-is, with no uptime promise.
+It is rate limited and can be throttled to keep the site fast for everyone.